maptic/osurs/README.md

   end;
 ```

-**Note:** The core functionality of **osurs** is in the `optimize.h` module.
+**Note:** The core functionality of **osurs** is optimizing reservations.
 There are already powerful routing algorithms for public transport, so the algorithm included here is minimal and only serves to book reservations on already known/found connections to the right segments of the trips (without transfers).

 ## Network structure